 - Traffic sources – ie. where your visitors are coming from (Google, Email, Social)

-For example, you might find you have a very busy page but the conversion rate is below average.
+For example, you might find you have a high-traffic page but the conversion rate is below average.
 You might find the reverse is true.
 In which case, what can you borrow from the page with a high conversion rate and apply elsewhere?
 These tweaks to the design and content across your site do not have to take time or cost money, but you’ll be able to quickly assess the impact through analytics.

 We’ve picked out some tried and tested ways to improve your conversion rates and sales.